Privacy Policy

 13.5 Data Shared Within the Engagement

-APC may develop notes, findings, reports, and strategic recommendations as part of a Client Engagement.
-These materials are produced for the client's use and remain the client's property upon delivery unless otherwise specified in the service agreement.
-APC retains working copies of engagement materials for internal records purposes only and does not repurpose, publish, or distribute client-specific materials without written consent.
+ALI may develop notes, findings, reports, learning materials, tools, strategic recommendations, and other deliverables as part of a Client Engagement.
+These materials are produced for the client’s use and remain the client’s property upon delivery unless otherwise specified in the service agreement.

 13.6 Data Security for Client Engagements

-• Using password-protected and encrypted platforms for document storage and communication where reasonably practicable
+• Using password protected and encrypted platforms for document storage and communication where reasonably practicable

-APC acknowledges that no method of digital transmission or storage is completely secure and cannot guarantee absolute security of client information.
+ALI acknowledges that no method of digital transmission or storage is completely secure and cannot guarantee absolute security of client information.

 13.7 Data Retention for Client Engagements